Superme2018/data-relic/README.md

 # DATA RELIC

-Exploring the shier epic'ness of the most interoperable data source on earth.
-Who needs SuperMan!!!
+Exploring the pure epic'ness of the most interoperable data source on earth.
+In the face of inevitable failure, the CSV remains king.